MitchsMisadventures/smm2-mle-discord-bot/README.md

 Allows you to a view a clear video for a level if one is associated with it.

 `!clearvid LEV-ELC-ODE`

 ---

+#### RemoveClearVid

+Allows you to remove a clear video for a level if User is one that uploaded it.

+`!removeclearvid LEV-ELC-CODE`

+---